jnmlinden/TYPO3CMS-Reference-TCA/Documentation/Introduction/Index.rst

 What's new
 ^^^^^^^^^^

-This version is updated for TYPO3 CMS 6.2.
-Here is a highlight of the main changes:
+This version is updated for TYPO3 CMS 7.6.
+Here is a summary of the main changes:

-- there's a new way to :ref:`register wizards <wizards-configuration>`, which provides CSRF protection.
+- There is a new way to :ref:`register wizards <wizards-configuration>`, which provides CSRF protection.

-- it's possible to :ref:`add a filter <columns-select-properties-enablemultiselectfiltertextfield>` to select-type fields.
+- It is possible to :ref:`add a filter <columns-select-properties-enablemultiselectfiltertextfield>` to select-type fields.

-- :ref:`display conditions <columns-properties-displaycond>` have now bit operators.
+- :ref:`display conditions <columns-properties-displaycond>` now have bit operators.

-- take a deep look at the :ref:`inline-type fields (IRRE) <columns-inline>` which received many new properties, mostly related to the development of FAL.
+- An in-depth look at the :ref:`inline-type fields (IRRE) <columns-inline>` which received many new properties, mostly related to the development of FAL.

 - the placeholder property (actually introduced in TYPO3 CMS 4.7,